nigelalessan/trendone_customer_behavior_analysis/README.md

 </tr>
 <tr>
   <td>
-   •	Consider conducting time-based and category-based analysis to identify high-potential product categories and cross-selling opportunities.
-You can also implement promotions such as “Buy 2, Get a Discount” for best-selling products while improving visibility for underperforming ones. <br>
+   •	Consider conducting <b>time-based and category-based analysis</b> to identify high-potential product categories and cross-selling opportunities.
+You can also implement <b>promotions such as “Buy 2, Get a Discount”</b> for best-selling products while improving visibility for underperforming ones. <br>
    •	Increasing the number of customers will naturally boost transactions and overall revenue.
-Since customer engagement in the Midwest and Northeast regions is relatively low, the marketing team should launch targeted campaigns in these areas to attract new customers. <br>
+Since customer engagement in the <b>Midwest</b> and <b>Northeast</b> regions is relatively low, the marketing team should <b>launch targeted campaigns</b> in these areas to attract new customers. <br>
-   •	At the same time, localized promotions in the South and West regions where the customer base is already strong, can help strengthen loyalty and further drive sales growth.
+   •	At the same time, <b>localized promotions</b> in the <b>South</b> and <b>West</b> regions where the customer base is already strong, can help strengthen loyalty and further drive sales growth.
 Given the higher average order value among young adults, the company could leverage this segment for targeted marketing campaigns or introduce subscription-based offers, as this group shows greater spending potential compared to other age groups.
   </td>
 </tr>
 <tr>